 3:2:1: 3 parts pineapple juice + 2 parts vodka + 1 part raspberry liqueur

-1:1:2 with equal parts vodka and raspberry liqueur, and two parts pineapple juice
+1:1:2: equal parts vodka and raspberry liqueur with two parts pineapple juice

-4:1:3 our favoured recipe heavy on Ketel One vodka and light on the liqueur
+4:1:3: my prefered French Martini recipe heavy on vodka and light on the liqueur.

-I had a newly established magazine to fund and knew that both the UK distributors of Chambord and Absolut were looking for a cocktail to promote their products so I had a full-page advertisement designed and approached both of them to jointly support.
-The ad ran for the first time in that December issue, and ran in every issue for months after.
+CLASS was a newly established magazine and needed funding.
+I knew both the UK distributors of Chambord and Absolut Vodka were looking for a cocktail to promote their products so I had a full-page advertisement designed and approached both of them to jointly support.
+The ad ran for the first time in that December issue and in every issue for months after.
 So, in a way, the French Martini helped establish my magazine and I helped establish the French Martini.

 page 18 from CLASS magazine December 1997